yuloh/blog/content/posts/server-side-templating-with-tsx.md

 I'm pretty excited about this idea and I plan to try it for my next backend Node.JS project.
 There aren't very many options for building strongly typed templates (The [Lucky Framework](https://luckyframework.org) for Crystal is the only other option I can think of right now).
 JSX is really powerful and vhtml seems to offer all of the functionality I would need.

 If you would like to try it yourself I put together a small sample project which you can download [here](https://github.com/yuloh/server-side-tsx-example).
+The example uses vhtml along with functional components.
 If you try it let me know what you think.

-I put together a small example which you can view [here](https://github.com/yuloh/server-side-tsx-example).
-The example uses vhtml along with functional components.